 return a 32-bit double value will have been declared in the C code with

-a prototype that uses the `double` or `float` type.
+type.
 Change the prototypes for such

-functions to use only the `float` type.
+functions to use only the float

 Bit-Field Layout

-The *container type* of a bit-field is the type of addressable storage unit used to hold the field.
+The declared type of a bit-field is the type that appears in the source code.
+The container type of a bit-field is the type of addressable storage unit used to hold the field.
+The container type determines how bit-fields are packed and aligned.

 The size and layout of the container of a bit-field may differ in COFF ABI and EABI.
+In summary:

 - For EABI, the container type is the same as the declared type.